PDOP, HDOP, and VDOP

 Geneq iSXBlue II GNSS – Over-estimated actual accuracy 33.3% of the time.

-Trimble R1 without external antenna – over-estimated actual accuracy 100% of the time.
+Trimble R1 without an external antenna – over-estimated actual accuracy 100% of the time.

 Trimble R1 with external antenna – over-estimated actual accuracy 66.7% of the time.